ece396-source-separation/ece396-source-separation.github.io/index.md

 Let's start by looking into ways to accomplish voice separation.

+## Separating Voice Mixtures

-## Blind Source Separation
+### Blind Source Separation

 The traditional way to separate voices from a mixture is Blind Source Separation (BSS).
 "Blind" refers to the fact that the process by which the voices were mixed is unknown.
 BSS algorithms assume properties of the signal sources and the mixing processes, and then they use those assumptions to try to reconstruct the original audio.

 One such algorithm is **Independent Component Analysis**, which requires that there are at least as many microphones as there are voices in the mixture, and relies on the assumption that the signals are non-Gaussian and independent.

-The necessity for multiple microphones make this algorithm particularly tricky, as the location of the mics and the hardware they are connected to can introduce phase delays that prevent the final audio samples from aligning properly.
+The necessity for multiple microphones makes this algorithm particularly tricky, as the location of the mics and the hardware they are connected to can introduce phase delays that prevent the final audio samples from aligning properly.

 Let us try an example of ICA to demonstrate this.

-Microphones 1 and 2
+Microphones 1 and 2:
 <audio controls>
 <source src="assets/audio/ICA/mic_1.wav" type="audio/wav">Your browser does not support the audio element.</audio>

 <audio controls>
 <source src="assets/audio/ICA/mic_2.wav" type="audio/wav">Your browser does not support the audio element.</audio>

-Recovered Sources
+Recovered Sources:
 <audio controls>
 <source src="assets/audio/ICA/recon_source_1.wav" type="audio/wav">Your browser does not support the audio element.</audio>